Harmonica-Men/AstroShare-Blog/README.md

 I chose to highlight only two wireframes in this README as they are the most critical to the overall user experience.
 Other pages did not require such detailed wireframing and followed more standard, basic templates.

-### Index Page Overview

-The homepage starts with a 'hero section' featuring an embedded video stream in replay, along with a parallax effect designed to captivate visitors.
-This section offers users the option to engage with the Blog Post.

-Following this, the AstroBlog section provides a brief introduction to the purpose of the site, helping visitors quickly understand what the site is about.

-To build more interest, I have incorporated an 'Astronomy Picture of the Day' (APOD) section where users and visitors always have a new astronomical item to explore, providing an easy and quick overview of the latest posts.

-In a zigzag pattern, the most popular categories are displayed on the homepage.
-To encourage further engagement with the blog, a "Latest Contributors" section is also included.

-For astronomical enthusiasts, a nice widget is incorporated that tracks the current position of the International Space Station (ISS).
-When clicking on the 'Go To the ISS' button, a new page appears with an independently generated world map showing the ISS’s location.

-At the bottom of the page, we included a subscription section where users can join the mailing list to receive newsletters, information, and relevant benefits.

-Finally, the page concludes with a footer that reinforces credibility and includes essential links, such as the social media links for the AstroBlog.

----

 #### Wireframes for Homepage

 <details>